How to Deal with Your Spring Allergies

 Posted March 28, 2018 by Dr. Lynn M Hamrich

 Warmer air, flowers blooming, sunshine!
-Most of us are happy to be headed into spring, especially with this last round of March cold.
+Most of us are happy to be headed into spring.
 But for some of us, this is the time of year we dread the most - spring allergy season.
 Did you know spring allergies can actually begin as early as February, depending on your location and the duration of your winter season?
 And, they can last until the middle of summer!

 Second, some of your daily activities can help or hinder your allergy management.
 A few tips: